openstack/nova/doc/source/devref/filter_scheduler.rst

 It only passes hosts that have not been previously attempted.

 The |TrustedFilter| filters hosts based on their trust.
 Only passes hosts that match the trust requested in the `extra_specs' for the flavor.
-The key for this filter is `trust:trusted_host', where `trust' is the scope of the key and `trusted_host' is the actual key value'.
+The key for this filter must be scope format as `trust:trusted_host', where `trust' is the scope of the key and `trusted_host' is the actual key value.
 The value of this pair (`trusted'/`untrusted') must match the integrity of a host (obtained from the Attestation service) before it is passed by the |TrustedFilter|.